gslapnicar/bp-estimation-mimic3/README.md

 # bp-estimation-mimic3
 Crucial pieces of code for the BP estimation using MIMIC III database.
 Paper submitted to Sensors journal.

-**IMPORTANT**: this code is not production-ready, but experimental.
+**IMPORTANT**: this code is not production-ready, but experimental and currently in active development.
 Bugs might be present and robustness was not a top priority.
 It was written using bash, python 3 and MATLAB 2018a.

 ### DataMiner.sh
 This script is used to continuously download the data of the MIMIC III database, available at https://physionet.org/physiobank/database/mimic3wdb/.